PitneyBowes/microplay/README.md

   ```

 #### Versioning
-Microplay library version is prefixed with the version of play framework which it depends upon.
+Microplay library version is in semver format but doesn't reflect the standard semver semantics.

-version format:
-`<play-major><play-minor>.<microplay-major>.<microplay-minor>`
+in order to reflect the tight coupling of the dependant play framework version - the expected minor version is actually a concatenation of play major and minor versions.
+so the version format is composed of:
+`<microplay-major>.<play-major><play-minor>.<microplay-minor>`

 #### IJ IDEA Project setup:
 1. git clone